 The great thing about big businesses is they understand the power of marketing and they’re not afraid to campaign their hottest products.

-The downfall of most small businesses, coaches and consultants, is they have great belief in their product, but little belief in the marketing of their product.
+The downfall of most small businesses, coaches and consultants is that they have great belief in their product, but little belief in the marketing of their product.

-Showing up and saying we have an amazing product, certainty isn’t a strong reason for a market to buy.
+Showing up and saying we have an amazing product certainly isn’t a strong reason for a market to buy.

 Yes, the stories are true, there is such a thing as six figure launches or generating an entire year salary in one evening.